daniiiiekisde/daniiiiekisde/README.md

 # Daniil Tikhomirov 💻

-### Digital BusinessMaker ( Developer / Automatization / Machine Learning )
+### CEO at Gastrosabor | Digital BusinessMaker ( Developer / Automatization / Machine Learning )

-As a software engineer with a passion for **Automation and Artificial Intelligence**, I find myself at the intersection of technology and business efficiency, exploring innovative ways to streamline complex workflows.
+As the **CEO of Gastrosabor**, I lead with a vision that merges business strategy with cutting-edge technology.
+I am a software engineer specialized in **Automation and Artificial Intelligence**, dedicated to transforming complex operational challenges into scalable, intelligent systems.

-By day, I'm immersed in the realm of coding, constantly seeking elegant solutions to scale operations through intelligent systems.
-My focus extends beyond the screen, influencing my perspective on how AI and machine learning can redefine the landscape of modern enterprises.
-In my spare time, I wear a different hat as a **creative director**, channeling my creativity into various projects.
+By day, I oversee business growth and technical architecture, ensuring that every line of code contributes to high-impact results.
+My focus lies in leveraging **Machine Learning** and high-performance languages like **Rust** to build the future of business efficiency.

-This dual role allows me to balance the structured logic of programming with the boundless imagination required for creative endeavors.
-Join me on this journey where code meets business strategy, and where every line of code is designed to drive impact.
+This dual role as a CEO and developer allows me to balance executive leadership with the technical precision required for modern innovation.
+Join me on this journey where code meets business excellence.

 ---